ccbogel/QualCoder/README.md

 py -m pip install --upgrade pip
 ```

-Type the following to install the required modules:
+Type the following to install the required modules (it will take a few minutes):

 ```bash
 pip install -r requirements.txt